 This section will help you develop strategies and ideas for managing your project.
 There are also helpful videos from former students, offering their top tips on managing projects.

 Video - What mistakes did you make when it came to time management?
+View video using Microsoft Stream (link opens in a new window, available for University members only).

 Video - How did you manage to fit your research project around other academic work?
+View video using Microsoft Stream (link opens in a new window, available for University members only).

 To help you plan and manage your time, think about the different stages of work that need to be completed and create a project plan for yourself.
 For each of these stages, set a deadline for completion.
 Click to download an example that you can adapt.